 Common Name: Perennial Buckwheat

-Fagopyrum dibotrys is a Perennial up to 1.00 metres tall.
+Fagopyrum dibotrys is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.